 Old Union Chapel 21 Penrice Rd, Angaston

-Our volunteers man the A&H Doddridge blacksmith shop in the main street of Angaston, which has been a fundamental part of life since it was established on the present site by John Doddridge in 1873.
+Our volunteers oversee the Angaston Blacksmith Shop and Museum – Doddridge Forge, in the main street of Angaston, which has been a fundamental part of life since it was established on the present site by John Doddridge in 1873.
 Representing an important part of the community’s heritage, it is now a heritage-listed site and is one of only four blacksmith shops in South Australia.
 READ MORE HERE

 OLD UNION CHAPEL